Kiosk Data Entry

 Tree

 A data type of "tree" is used to capture values from a hierarchical list, such as a list of cost centers.
+Each level of the hierarchy is selected independently (one after the other), and searching is supported when a level has a large number of options.
 The "in" option should be configured with the following colon separated components:

 • The button label. eg: "Start Work"